indoorvivants/scala-native-gtk-bindings/README.md

 val importantDataContents: Ptr[Byte] = g_bytes_get_data(testData, null)
 ```

-The provided bytes is always null terminated.
+The provided bytes are always null terminated.
 As this loaded in UTF-8 text data this means
 `importantDataContents` is a valid `CString`.